When I went to school, the center of the universe was a stand of palm trees.

 What's great about a palm tree is how expressive the fronds are.
 They bend elegantly with the wind and look at any time like they might fall to the ground.

-This painting is a gift to New College
+This painting is a homage to New College

-New College is this crazy tiny innovative liberal arts school that is part of the Florida public university system.
-As a student, you get to choose every element of your program and, more importantly (at least for me), you set your own standards.
-It's actually worth reading their mission statement.
+New College was this crazy tiny innovative liberal arts school that is part of the Florida public university system.
+As a student, you used to be able to choose every element of your program and, more importantly (at least for me), you set your own standards.

 The actual print is beautiful.

 I am so excited about the quality of these prints.
 It's uncanny how they capture all the nuance and subtle coloration of the original.
 People who have seen these prints cannot believe that they are not looking at an original.
 It's not a poster, but rather a full representation of my vision.